aseem01/Spring_MVC_Hibernate_CRUD/README.md

 <html>
   <body>
     <h1>Spring MVC Framework</h1>
+    <h1> Features of Spring Framework</h1>
+Spring framework is feature rich framework and it comes with following features:

+<h2>1.
+Lightweight</h2>

+<p>Spring is modular lightweight framework which allows you to selectively use any of its module on the top of Spring Core.</p>
-    2. Inversion Of Control (IOC)
+<h2> 2.
+Inversion Of Control (IOC)</h2>

-This is another top feature of Spring framework where application dependencies are satisfied by the framework itself.
-Framework creates the object in runtime and satisfies application dependencies.
+<p>This is another top feature of Spring framework where application dependencies are satisfied by the framework itself.
+Framework creates the object in runtime and satisfies application dependencies.</p>

-3. Aspect Oriented Programming (AOP)
+<h2>3.
+Aspect Oriented Programming (AOP)</h2>

-Aspect Oriented Programming (AOP) is very popular in programming world and in Spring it is well implemented.
-Developer can use Aspect Oriented Programming (AOP feature of Spring to develop application in which business logic is separated from system services.
+<p>Aspect Oriented Programming (AOP) is very popular in programming world and in Spring it is well implemented.
+Developer can use Aspect Oriented Programming (AOP feature of Spring to develop application in which business logic is separated from system services.</p>

-4. Container
+<h2>4.
+Container</h2>

-Spring provides their own container for managing the bean lifecycle.
+<p>Spring provides their own container for managing the bean lifecycle.</p>

-5. MVC Framework
+<h2>5.
+MVC Framework</h2>

-Spring MVC Framework is used for developing MVC based web applications.
+<p>Spring MVC Framework is used for developing MVC based web applications.</p>

-6. Transaction Management
+<p>6.
+Transaction Management</p>

-Spring framework provides generic Transaction Management layer which can be used with or without J2EE(JEE) environment.
+<p>Spring framework provides generic Transaction Management layer which can be used with or without J2EE(JEE) environment.</p>

-7. JDBC Exception Handling
+<p>7.
+JDBC Exception Handling</p>

-Spring provides their own abstraction of JDBC exception which further simplify the exception handling in program.
+<p>Spring provides their own abstraction of JDBC exception which further simplify the exception handling in program.</p>

-Benefits of Spring Framework
+<h1>Benefits of Spring Framework</h1>
 Here are advantages of Spring Framework:

-1. Solving difficulties of Enterprise application development
+<h2>1.
+Solving difficulties of Enterprise application development</h2>

-Spring is solving the difficulties of development of complex applications, it provides Spring Core,  Spring IoC and Spring AOP for integrating various components of business applications.
+<p>Spring is solving the difficulties of development of complex applications, it provides Spring Core,  Spring IoC and Spring AOP for integrating various components of business applications.</p>

 2. Support Enterprise application development through POJOs